PRISM: Rethinking Atmospheric Scattering Reconstruction as a Unified Understanding and Restoration Model for Real-world Dehazing: Detailed Derivations of the Proximal Updates

 \section{Detailed Derivations of the Proximal Updates}

 In this section, we provide the derivations for the closed-form proximal updates used in PSAR.
-At stage $k$, the network first computes the airlight and transmission proximal points, keeps the airlight branch purely proximal with $A_k=\bar{A}_k$, refines the transmission as $T_k=\bar{T}_k + f_T^{(k)}\bigl(\bar{T}_k, J_{k-1}\bigr)$, and then computes the clear-scene proximal point under the refined transmission $T_k$ and airlight $A_k$.
+At stage $k$, the network first computes the atmospheric light and transmission proximal points, keeps the atmospheric light branch purely proximal with $A_k=\bar{A}_k$, refines the transmission as $T_k=\bar{T}_k + f_T^{(k)}(\bar{T}_k, J_{k-1})$, and then computes the clear-scene proximal point under the refined transmission $T_k$ and atmospheric light $A_k$.

 Since the scattering data term is defined pixel-wise and the quadratic proximal penalties are also separable across pixels, all three subproblems can be solved independently at each pixel.
 Therefore, it is sufficient to derive the update at a generic pixel.
 For clarity, we omit the spatial index $(x)$ in this appendix unless needed.
 Thus, throughout this section, $P,J,A\in\mathbb{R}^3$ denote RGB vectors at one pixel, and $T\in\mathbb{R}$ denotes the corresponding scalar transmission.
 Because $\lambda_A,\lambda_T,\lambda_J>0$, each subproblem is a strictly convex quadratic problem with a unique minimizer, which is obtained by setting the first-order derivative or gradient to zero.